History of Brazil: Kingdom and Empire of Brazil

 Brazil's imperial flag introduced the green background with a yellow diamond, representing the colours of the House of Braganza and the House of Habsburg-Lorraine respectively, and maintained the Portuguese armillary sphere motif and the blue and white colours of Portugal with the Cross within the sphere.
 The republican flag maintained the armillary sphere motif in the form of a blue globe, crossed with a white stripe and dotted with white stars representing each Brazilian state and forming the Southern Cross constellation within the globe.
 The green and yellow also became associated with the lush forests and mineral wealth of Brazil.

 Brazil also dealt with external conflict during this time.
 They were under pressure from Great Britain to end their participation in the Atlantic slave trade.
-They were also engaged in a number of wars fought in the region of La Plata river: the Cisplatine War (in 2nd half of the 1820s), the Platine War (in the 1850s), the Uruguayan War and the Paraguayan War (in the 1860s).
+They were also engaged in a number of wars fought in the region of La Plata river: the Cisplatine War (in the second half of the 1820s), the Platine War (in the 1850s), the Uruguayan War, and the Paraguayan War (in the 1860s).
 This last war against Paraguay also was the bloodiest and most expensive in South American history.